jcarpenter/joshcarpenter.ca/src/posts/solar.md

 -   **Solar panels** convert sunlight to electricity and output DC power.
 -   **Charge controller** takes DC power from panels, and regulates output.
--   **Battery bank** takes regulated DC output from controller, charges batteries, and outputs DC.==[Best Solar Charge Controllers](https://www.renewableresourcescoalition.org/best-solar-charge-controllers/)==
+-   **Battery bank** takes regulated DC output from controller, charges batteries, and outputs DC. ==[Best Solar Charge Controllers](https://www.renewableresourcescoalition.org/best-solar-charge-controllers/)==
--   **Backup generator** (e.g. gasoline), also ouputs DC to the inverter.==Honda's generators are well-regarded.
+-   **Backup generator** (e.g. gasoline), also ouputs DC to the inverter. ==Honda's generators are well-regarded.
 The [Ultra-Quiet 2200i](https://powerequipment.honda.ca/generators/EU2200i) weighs 46lbs, runs 8.1 hours on a single 3.6 litre tank, which costs \$4.60 at Nov 2019 Vancouver gas prices of \$1.30, and outputs max 2,200 watts (1,800 continuous) at 120 VAC.==
 -   **Transfer switch** switches two sources of power.
 In our case: the battery bank and generator.
 Transfer switches can be manual or automatic (e.g. switch to generator when batteries are depleted).
 -   **Inverter** takes 12 volt DC from battery bank, and outputs 120 volts AC, which is what home appliances run on.
 -   **AC load center**.
 E.g a circuit breaker panel w/ switches, fuses and circuit breaker.
 Help organize load across different outlets and devices.